Teens Ask: “Am I an Alcoholic?”

 If you are a teenager who suspects that you may be an alcoholic, it is perfectly okay to ask for help.
 Talk to a parent, counselor, health care professional, or drug treatment expert to get a second opinion and consider what steps you may want to take going forward.
 Given the consequences of unchecked alcoholism on your body, life, and relationships, getting more information and assistance is a no-brainer.

-For more information on rehab or alcoholism treatment, contact us today to talk to one of our addiction specialists.
+For more information on our teen alcoholism treatment, contact us at Next Generation Village today to talk to one of our addiction specialists.